These classic sourdough English muffins are light, full of nooks and crannies, and the perfect amount of tangy from the sourdough!

 Transfer the dough to a greased bowl.
 Cover and allow to ferment at room temperature for 1 hour.
 Transfer to the refrigerator and allow to ferment for 20 hours.

 Cut out 12 four-inch squares of parchment paper.
 Arrange them on a large baking sheet.
-Sprinkle each one with cornmeal all the way to the edge of the paper.
+Sprinkle each one very generously with cornmeal all the way to the edge of the paper.

 Divide the dough into 12 equal pieces.
 Form each piece into a smooth ball by pinching the corners into the middle and rolling on your work surface to create surface tension.